 - Ulupalekua is a Great Rest Stop: I’m a hula dancer and I’ve danced to the song Ulupalekua for years without ever stepping foot there.
 That was the main reason we stopped here.
 It’s a great second stop after Haleakala.
 The rolling hills of bright green grass and the view of the deep blue ocean are breathtaking!
 They have a ranch store that offers yummy freshly made meals, bottled drinks, and souvenir stuff.
 There is also a winery offering locally made wine.
 Owen enjoyed running around in the fields and looking at some of the artwork in the gardens.

 - The Road to Hana is Beautiful: I did a lot of research about driving the Road to Hana with a toddler and the advice was completely mixed.
 I’m the expert on my toddler and I figured he’d be okay for the drive and he was.
 It wasn’t nearly as twisty turny as we had been led to believe.
 But, I’m also used to driving curvy roads in the Pacific Northwest.
 There are many available stopping points along the drive.
 I highly recommend stopping at the Garden of Eden because it’s a great place to get out of the car, walk around a bit and take some gorgeous photos.
-There’s also the Halfway to Hana sign that makes a great photo op and you can grab a hotdog or pick up some homemade banana bread to eat there or in the car.
+There’s also the Halfway to Hana sign that makes a great photo op.
+You can grab a hotdog or pick up some homemade banana bread to eat there or in the car.
 There are a lot of opportunities to stop or head back, so don’t think you have to drive all the way to Hana.